Latest News

 Police officers conducted ground enquiries and used images from police cameras to identify the 30-year-old man.

-On Thursday (4 June), he will be charged in court with the offence of voluntarily causing hurt under Section 323 of the Penal Code 1871.
+On Thursday (4 June), the court will charge him with the offence of voluntarily causing hurt under Section 323 of the Penal Code 1871.

 If convicted, he faces up to three years in prison and/or a fine of up to S$5,000.